 Offline synchronization uses the producer-defined lfs.syncTo.pagesize setting to control the maximum number of transaction records allowed in a single synchronization message sent to the back office.
 If the amount of accumulated data is larger than the number of records allowed in a single synchronization message, multiple messages are sent during the synchronization session until all data is communicated to the back office.

-You can review and edit the current value for this setting by using the license server's FlexNet License Server Administrator command-line tool.
-For more information, see Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+You can review and edit the current value for this setting by using the license server's FlexNet License Server Administrator command-line tool or FlexNet License Server Manager, whichever tool is available to you: